Please enable JavaScript to view this site.

 Introduction

 Running task and ISR analysis works by data tracing the running task and ISR attribute for each AUTOSAR core.
+The ORTI file specifies two attributes, RUNNINGTASK and RUNNINGISR2, for each core of the application.
+These attributes point to global variables that can be recorded via data tracing.

 The advantage of this approach is that it does not require instrumentation or special configuration via iTCHi.